Succulents that hang or trail seem to be growing more and more in popularity.

 Senecio Radicans (String of Bananas)

 Native to South Africa, these are fast growing plants with stems that can reach 3ft (90cm) long.
 They have green leaves that are shaped like mini green bananas.
-The produce small white, yellow or lavender fuzzy flowers similar to String of Pearls, that have a sweet cinnamon scent.
-Stem can be cut and propagated.
-Cut stems continue to grow.
-These are hardy plants that can be grown as vines or cascading down a tall planter.
+They produce little white, yellow or lavender fuzzy flowers similar to String of Pearls that have a sweet cinnamon scent.

 I find these plants easier and hardier than the String of Pearls plant.
 Water when the soil is dry.
 Provide a well draining soil and protect from extreme afternoon sun and frost.